The Workshop

 Lizzie

-In my second year of university, my new dormmate showed up with a brand new Fuji America touring bike.
-On the weekends he'd load her up and off he'd go, exploring Wake County, camping and cycling through the countryside.
+In my second year of university, my dormmate showed up with a brand new Fuji America touring bike.
+On the weekends he'd load her up and off he'd go, exploring Wake County, camping and cycling through the countryside of North Carolina.
 I was completely envious.

 For her first nine years "Lizzie" cycled mostly around North and South Carolina, sometimes into Virginia.
 From the Blue Ridge Parkway to the Outer Banks, it was her early years of cycle touring and she did her best to see as much as she could.
-In 1984-85, the Suntour derailleurs, Diacomp brakes, and SR crankset were replaced and upgraded to a full Shimano 600 groupset (including the infamous Biopace crankset!)
+Sometime around 1983-84, the Suntour derailleurs, Diacomp brakes, and SR crankset were replaced/upgraded to a full Shimano 600 groupset (including the infamous Biopace triple crankset!)
+She was like a new bike!

-In 1988 she moved to Manhattan where on the weekends she could be found tucked on the Amtrak train heading north into the Hudson Highlands to Harrimon State Park and Bear Mountain, discovering small roads and towns of the Catskills and Adirondacks.
-At times it was difficult time for a touring bike in a big city, unfriendly to cycling in general, but she did her best — whenever she could get away to spend time exploring the New England countryside.
+In 1988, she moved to Manhattan where on the weekends she could be found tucked on the Amtrak train heading north into the Hudson Highlands.
+Harrimon State Park and Bear Mountain were two popular destinations as she explored the small towns of the Catskills and down along the Hudson River.
+It was a difficult time for a touring bike in a big city; New York was unfriendly to cycling in general, but she did her best — stealing away to the New England countryside as often as she could.

 But by 1998 and nearly 20 years, the miles had taken its toll on her natural good looks.
 I sent her back down to Cycles de Oro in Greenboro, North Carolina - back to Dale Brown, the very man from whom she was purchased (then at Toga Bike Shop).
 Dale went to work on the girl, adding cable guides to the top tube & bottom bracket, integrated rack mounts, additional water bottle mounts, and finally topped it off with a sparkling new re-spray.
 She was reborn!

 However, within a few years she was no longer content with the rolling hills of the Piedmont.
 In 2005 I boxed her up and flew her down to Cancun where she had a passionate summer exploring Playa del Carma, Tulum, and the Yucatan Pennisula of Mexico.
-She then embarked on a long coastal drive down the Eastern Seaboard to the Florida Keys in 2006 for a wonderful three months wandering the antebellum towns of Charleston, Savannah, and St. Augustine.
-Bigger and longer rides were now top-most on her agenda and the mileage began to accumulate.
+In 2006 she embarked on a long coastal drive down the Eastern Seaboard to the Florida Keys.
+It was a wonderful three months wander through the antebellum towns of Charleston, Savannah, and St. Augustine.
+Riding from Key Largo to Key West solidified her desire for bigger and longer rides.

 Today, I only ride her during the summer months, when the weather is good, and keep her annual milage around 1k.
-She's got a relaxed life now riding along the quiet country lanes of Wales.
+She lives a relaxed life now — rolling along the quiet country lanes of Wales.

 Lizzie seems to thrive here (... as do I).